Names: WCW vs. nWo World Tour, WCW/nWo Revenge, WWF WrestleMania 2000, WWF No Mercy

 Since Vince McMahon’s destruction of the old territory system and overtaking of the industry in the 80’s, no other company, not even the storied National Wrestling Alliance, could compete with the WWE.
 As mainstay companies like the AWA and WCCW were folding against McMahon’s advances, the biggest promoter under the NWA umbrella, Jim Crockett Jr., was selling his still-successful promotion to the one man who was both interested in wrestling and had deep enough pockets to rival McMahon: Billionaire media mogul Ted Turner.
 Under Turner, Jim Crockett Promotions became World Championship Wrestling, or WCW, and they took over Crockett’s coveted timeslot on Turner’s own TBS Superstation.
 (6:05pm on Saturdays, for those wondering) With the TV presence and the finances to survive, WCW dug in for the long haul with its roster of top tier JCP talent like Ric Flair, Sting, and Ricky Steamboat to main event the cards and keep butts in seats.

-By the mid-90’s, however, wrestling was beginning to stagnate across the board.
+By the early 90’s, however, wrestling was beginning to stagnate across the board.
 Fans were tuning out, and both WCW and WWE were largely to blame for their own woes.
 First, steroid scandals in the WWE rocked the wrestling world, and nearly took the WWE out of commission altogether.
 80’s mainstays like Hulk Hogan, Andre the Giant, and Dusty Rhodes were showing signs of being past their primes, and besides all of that, the shine from the Rock n’ Wrestling era was just plain gone.
 As a result, fan attendance was down across the board.
 A failure to generate new stars, or sticking the new talent with hackneyed gimmicks like a garbage man named Duke “The Dumpster” Derose, or a hockey player called the Goon, were further hampering both companies.
 It’s hard to feel bad for either McMahon or WCW’s rotating creative staff at this point in time, as they all did this to themselves.

 From left to right: Duke “the Dumpster” Derose, RoboCop busting Sting out of a cage during a terrible tie-in for the movie of the same name, the totally-not-a-spider-man-ripoff known as Arachnaman, and the Goon.
 All gimmicks that WWE or WCW tried in the early-to-mid 90’s.
 Hard to believe that wrestling was hurting at this point with such brilliant characters around.